polarpwn/igloo-core/productionSite/content/blog/optional-flags-in-bash.md

 ```

 ### **A**.
 Getopts Utility
 In ```getopts``` utility, a collection of the valid option letters, which also called as ```OPTSTRING```, will determine whether the flag is argument-based or not.
 This type of distinction is defined by the usage of a trailing semicolon ```:``` to each responding option letter.
-To fetch the value from each argument-based option flag, we are going to use the built-in argument variable called ```OPTARG```, which act as a placeholder for us to assign to responding variable of the option flag.
+To fetch the value from each argument-based option flag, we are going to use the built-in argument variable called ```OPTARG```, which act as a placeholder for us to assign to the responding variable of the option flag.
 Here are the following snippets on the overall usage of ```getopts``` to get the overall gist of it from the file ```testflag-1.sh```, which can also be inpsect in [here](https://github.com/polarpwn/polarpwn.gg/blob/main/productionSite/static/script/testflag-1.sh):

 ```bash {linenos=table,linenostart=14,filename="testflag-1.sh"}
 #----------